 Figure 26 – Object model inter-relationships

 NOTE Both resource capability properties and operation segment’s operations specifications /properties map their properties to the process segment’s resource specification /properties.
-They can be subsets of the process segment’s resource specification /properties where capability properties are used to evaluate availability and product segment properties can be used to determine requirement specifics for scheduling.
+They can be subsets of the process segment’s resource specification /properties where capability properties are used to evaluate availability and operations segment properties can be used to determine requirement specifics for scheduling.

 Table 239 provides a cross-reference between the elements of the information flows in the data flow model and the corresponding clause describing the object model.